ericspod/EidolonLibs/README.md

 ### ubuntu12

 This is the directory for Ubuntu 12.04 libraries, although this might work for other versions of Ubuntu up to 14.04 but these haven't been tried.
-The system Ogre isn't new enough to use so the included one is build separately using the 1.9 branch of Ogre.
+The system Ogre isn't new enough to use so the included one is build separately using the current branch of Ogre.

+ 1. Some extra packages are needed:
+   * libxaw7-dev
+   * nvidia-cg-toolkit
+   * libxrandr-dev
+   * Dev packages for your OpenGL, which if you're using MESA will be libglu1-mesa-dev and its dependencies

+ 2. Follow the instructions for Windows starting from step 4 assuming everything is installed

+ 3. Move the compiled shared objects into the **ubuntu12/lib** directory.
+The libCg.so file is copied from the system so installing the Cg package isn't strictly necessary

 ### ubuntu14

 This is the directory for Ubuntu 14.04 libraries, although 14.10 should also work.